Physician Assistant / Nurse Practitioner

 The initial assignment is located in the Washington, DC area, but candidates must be available for frequent worldwide travel to include permanent relocation every two to three years.
 The first overseas assignment will include extensive travel (six to seven months per year consisting of 45-60 day deployments) often to austere locations, operating independently with a minimal amount of key medical supplies and without direct physician oversight.

-Minimum requirements include a bachelor's degree from an AAPA-approved program and/or NP program, current NCCPA certification for PAs or licensure for NPs, and a minimum of five years of full-time equivalent experience in emergency medicine or surgery with primary care experience.
+Minimum requirements include a master's degree from an AAPA-approved program and/or NP program, current NCCPA certification for PAs or licensure for NPs, and a minimum of five years of full-time equivalent experience in emergency medicine or surgery with primary care experience.
 Applicants must have overseas living or extensive travel within various cultures as an adult.
 A military background is highly desired.
 Applicants should have a strong interest in international affairs with solid interpersonal and communication skills.
 Foreign language proficiency is desired.

 The following items must be attached to your online application (PDF format preferred):